-The on-going Export Control Reform effort has added further classification requirements to digest.
-These EAR classification tips can help guide research and development organizations that are seeking to develop a sustainable business process for classifying its products, equipment, software, and technologies.
+The ongoing Export Control Reform effort has added further classification requirements to digest.
+These EAR classification tips can help guide research and development organizations that are seeking to develop a sustainable business process for classifying their products, equipment, software, and technologies.

 4. Automate: Automate everywhere possible and minimize manual intervention.
 However, ensure users of any classification software are well-trained and have a strong understanding of the Commerce Control List.

-5. Strategic: Consider the organization’s longer term growth plans.
+5. Strategic: Consider the organization’s longer-term growth plans.
 For example, look ahead to the future possibility of incorporating non-U.S. regulations if your organization is expanding into new global markets.
-Leverage any similarities that exist between the U.S. and other country’s regulations when designing the classification process.
+Leverage any similarities that exist between the U.S. and other countries’ regulations when designing the classification process.
 However, also account for potential variability in the level of control of a single item, as well as differences in export control classification nomenclature.